Skip to main content

 Naarm, Melbourne, Australia

-Louisa Lim’s book The People’s Republic of Amnesia was shortlisted for the Orwell Prize and the Helen Bernstein Book Award for Excellence in Journalism.
-Louisa has reported for The New York Times, Washington Post and Guardian, and was the correspondent for BBC and NPR for a decade.
-She currently teaches at the University of Melbourne.
+Louisa Lim’s most recent book Indelible City was shortlisted for five awards including the Stella Prize and the Walkley Book Award.
+Louisa reported for the BBC and NPR for a decade from China.
+Her writing has appeared in The New York Times, Washington Post and Guardian, and she currently teaches at the University of Melbourne.

 Appearing in: Session 1, Session 7